-Facilitator or Moderator Individuals or groups with subject matter expertise that can facilitate or moderate discussions, panels, webinars, or other CoP activities.
-They can also play an important role in recruiting members and managing or developing resources.
-Determined by time expectations Specialist These individuals usually have a specific or narrowly defined role to support the CoP.
-Examples may include an instructional design, communication, or technical support.
-Services are contracted or donated in-kind Leadership or Executive Team A group (such as a Board, Advisory Group, or Steering Committee) responsible for general governance and leadership.
-This group should have regular check-ins on activities, plan evaluations, and monitor progress of the strategic plan.
-Facilitators/Moderators or Specialists may serve on this team.
-Voluntary
+Facilitator or Individuals or groups with subject matter Determined by time

+Moderator expertise that can facilitate or moderate expectations

+discussions, panels, webinars, or other CoP

+activities.
+They can also play an important role

+in recruiting members and managing or

+developing resources.

+Specialist These individuals usually have a specific or Services are contracted

+narrowly defined role to support the CoP. or donated in-kind

+Examples may include an instructional design,

+communication, or technical support.

+Leadership or A group (such as a Board, Advisory Group, or Voluntary

+Executive Team Steering Committee) responsible for general

+governance and leadership.
+This group should

+have regular check-ins on activities, plan

+evaluations, and monitor progress of the

+strategic plan.
+Facilitators/Moderators or

+Specialists may serve on this team.